In this article, we’ll discuss the psychological effects of false accusations in a relationship and what you can do about it.

 5. Seek professional help if there’s a need

 Lastly, consider seeking the help of a therapist or counselor.
 False accusations can be incredibly traumatic, and it’s important to have someone to talk to who can provide support and guidance.
-A therapist can also help you to work through any emotional fallout from the experience and help you to regain a sense of perspective.
+A marriage therapist can also help you to work through any emotional fallout from the experience and help you to regain a sense of perspective.

 [Also read: 5 Signs Someone is Secretly Manipulative]